Cellular and Molecular Pharmacology and Physiology graduate program handbook

 - Human Subjects or Vertebrate Animals (as appropriate) (3 pages)

-It should not include personnel, budget or facilities pages.
+The written proposal should not include personnel, budget or facilities pages.
 Standard English grammar and spelling and accurate citation to work by others are required.

-Dissertation and Final Examination Requirements - Prior to choosing a date for the final oral examination, graduate students must submit a copy of their final dissertation for review by their examining committee.
-The dissertation does not have to be in its final form, but must contain sufficient information to allow their committee to make an informed decision about the state of completion of their studies.
+Dissertation and final examination requirements - Prior to choosing a date for the final oral examination, graduate students must submit a copy of their final dissertation for review by their examining committee.
+The dissertation does not have to be in its final form but must contain sufficient information to allow their committee to make an informed decision about the state of completion of their studies.
 The purpose of the review is to discern whether a student has sufficiently completed their studies to schedule the public seminar and final examination.

-Following the public seminar, the Advisory/Examination Committee will conduct a final oral examination in closed session.
+Following acceptance of the dissertation by the Advisory Committee, all doctoral candidates in the CMPP program will schedule and present a public research seminar on their dissertation research.
+This seminar will constitute part of the final examination and must be presented while the candidate is still in residence.
+Following the public seminar, the Advisory Committee will conduct a final oral examination in closed session.
 This oral examination will be conducted in accordance with the examination requirements of the Graduate School.
-Doctoral candidates may register for one credit of Independent Study during the semester in which this seminar is presented.
+Doctoral candidates must register for one credit of Independent Study during the semester in which this seminar is presented.

 - Thesis Final Review Approval Form